Metropolitan Water Reclamation District of Greater Chicago: Executive Leadership

 The Treasurer is the MWRD's chief financial officer and reports directly to the Board.
 The Treasurer is charged with maximizing investment interest, issuing bonds to meet capital requirements, managing any debts, and providing general financial management.

 The Executive Director also reports directly to the Board and manages the MWRD's day-to-day operations.
 There are eight departments: Engineering, Finance, Human Resources, Information Technology, Law, Maintenance and Operations, Monitoring and Research, and Procurement and Materials Management.
-Heads of these departments report to the Executive Director as do the staff and support units of Administrative Services which includes the Diversity, Management and Budget, and Public Affairs sections.
+Heads of these departments report to the Executive Director as do the staff and support units of Administrative Services which includes the Diversity, Environmental Justice, Management and Budget, and Public Affairs sections.

 The Executive Director is Brian A. Perkovich.

 Public Participation

 Public meetings are held twice per month (except during July and August) in the board room at 100 E. Erie Street, Chicago, IL.
-An electronic copy of the agenda is available via the MWRD’s website about three days prior to each meeting.
+An electronic copy of the agenda is available via the MWRD's website about three days prior to each meeting.

 At least one public hearing is held between 10 and 20 days after new tentative budgets are made available to the public.